andifalk/springio25-security-workshop/labs/token-exchange/README.md

 2. Enhanced Authorization (i.e., authorize domain objects)
 3. OAuth2 Token Exchange

-If you have any questions or feedback, please feel free to reach out to me (via LinkedIn).
+If you have any questions or feedback, please feel free to reach out to me (just connect via [LinkedIn](https://www.linkedin.com/in/andifalk/)).
 I hope you enjoyed the workshop and learned something new!